torvista/Zen_Cart-Google_reCAPTCHA/README.md

 Support for reCaptcha is built-into the plugin.

 ## Problems

+a) On the page appears the message
+** reCaptcha: sitekey undefined **
+This is a Google message.
+It means the request was sent to Google but the credentials used (domain, site key, secret key) don't match their data in some way.

 a) Triple-check your installation and re-read the documentation.

-b) Review the reCaptcha FAQ:
+a) Review the reCaptcha FAQ:
 https://developers.google.com/recaptcha/docs/faq

-c) The reCaptcha does not display: the api.js is not attempted to be downloaded/is not shown in the browser Developer Tools->Network and you have Content-Security-Policy implemented:
+a) The reCaptcha does not display: the api.js is not even attempted to be downloaded/is not shown in the browser Developer Tools->Network->JS at all and you have Content-Security-Policy implemented:
 https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP
 This is mentioned in the reCaptcha FAQ.
 You will need to add the exceptions to the CSP Policy either at server or meta-tag level.